AherRahul/portfolio-v1/content/articles/11-java-fundamentals/import-statement.md

 }
 ```

+The second example is more readable and compact, highlighting the power of import statements.

-# Types of Import Statements
+## Types of Import Statements in Java

-Java provides several ways to import classes and packages, each with its own use cases.
-Let's break down the main types:
+Java provides several ways to import classes and members depending on the context and needs of your application.

-### Explicit Imports
+### 1. Explicit (Single) Imports

-Explicit imports are when you specify the exact class or interface you want to import.
-This is the most common and recommended method since it keeps your code clear and avoids potential conflicts.
+Explicit imports specify the exact class or interface you need.
+This is the most common and preferred method as it keeps your code clear and reduces ambiguity.

-### Wildcard Imports

-Wildcard imports allow you to import all classes from a package using the asterisk `*`.
-While this can save typing, it may lead to ambiguity if multiple classes with the same name exist in different packages.

-#### Best Practices for Wildcard Imports

-*   **Avoid Wildcard Imports**: Unless you are working within a very large package and regularly need many classes, it’s generally better to use explicit imports.
-It improves readability and reduces the chance of name conflicts.
-*   **Check Your IDE Settings**: Many IDEs can be configured to automatically convert wildcard imports to explicit imports.
-This can help maintain clean code.

-### Static Imports

-Static imports allow you to import static members (fields and methods) from a class so that you can use them without class qualification.
-This can be particularly beneficial for constants or static utility methods.

-Here’s how you can use static imports:

-Using static imports can improve readability, especially in mathematical or utility contexts.
-However, they should be used judiciously to avoid confusion about where static members are coming from.

-# Importing Classes from User-Defined Packages

-As you've learned about packages in Java, you may want to create your own custom packages and import classes from them.
-This is where import statements shine in a modular application structure.

-### Creating a Custom Package

-Let’s say you have a package named `com.example.utils`:
+**Example:**

 ```java
 import java.util.List;